 The estate was purchased by Arthur Ross Vincent and his wife, Maud in 1910 and they made many improvements to the house and gardens.
 After Maud’s death in 1932, Arthur presented Muckross House to the people of Ireland.
 The house was vacant until 1964 when it was opened to the public.

 The home has been held in the condition as it was in 1932.
 Visitors can tour the house for a small fee of nine euros.
-It is ornate decorated as the period would dictate.
-The gardens and farm are large and provides a glimpse back to old Ireland.
+It is ornately decorated as the period would dictate.
+The gardens and farm are large and provide a glimpse back to old Ireland.

-Adjacent to Muckross House is Killarney National Park, Ireland’s oldest national park.
-The only way to tour the grounds and park is in a horse drawn jaunting carts.
+Adjacent to Muckross House in Killarney National Park, Ireland’s oldest national park.
+The only way to tour the grounds and park is in horse-drawn jaunting carts.

 During your ride, the driver will provide you with tidbits about your surroundings.